KnightOS/genkfs/README.md

 * `-f <page>` or `--fat <page>` - given the page in hex, this can specify an alternative page to begin the FAT on.

+The model directory will be written to the new filesystem as the root.

 ## Installation

-On Windows, do the following under cygwin after installing cmake and your favorite C compiler.
+For Linux/Mac/etc:

     $ cmake .
     $ make
     # make install # as root

+On Windows, do the following under cygwin after installing cmake and your favorite C compiler.